apigee-labs/rapier/README.md

 Field Pattern | Type | Description
 ---|:---:|---
-{non-entity name} | [Non Entity](#non_entity) | The name of an entity.
-Provides the default value of the id of the entity.
-That is, if the entity does not have an explicit id value, it can be addressed using the URI fragment `#{entity name}`.
+{non-entity name} | [Non Entity](#non_entity) | The name of a non-entity.
+Provides the default value of the id of the non-entity.
+That is, if the non-entity does not have an explicit id value, it can be addressed using the URI fragment `#{non-entity name}`.
 For more infomation on this, see the [Rapier data model decription](https://github.com/apigee-labs/rapier/blob/master/data_model.md)

 #### <a name="non_entity"></a>Non Entity